lrbmike/super_clipboard/README.md

 - Search box: Search through clipboard content
 - Tag area: Shows frequently used tags, click to filter
 - Content list: Displays clipboard items grouped by date
+- Import/Export buttons: Buttons in the header to import or export clipboard data

 ### Tag Features
 - By default, displays the top 5 most frequently used tags